Apple Fixes the iPhone X 'Unresponsive When It's Cold' Bug - Slashdot

 "To date, iOS 11's updates have largely been bug fixes."

-To date, iOS 11's updates have largely been bugfix (Score:3)
+To date, iOS 11's updates have largely been bugfix (Score:5, Insightful)

 Isn't that what minor patches are supposed to be ?